-Children will be introduced to pre-cursive and cursive script at the earliest stages of writing.
-Children in the Foundation Stage should be writing in pre-cursive script in terms 5 and 6 to enable an easier transition in Year 1 into the joined cursive script, depending on their ability.
+Children will be introduced to print script at the earliest stages of writing before moving onto pre-cursive if they are ready.
 Activities that develop children's motor-function skills (both gross and fine) are embedded into normal classroom practice on a daily basis.
-However, we aim for a daily session that focuses on handwriting skills totalling to at least 50 minutes a week.
+However, we aim for 3 weekly sessions that focuses on handwriting skills totalling to at least 50 minutes a week.
 Sessions will include: